Hildebrand Law, P.C. mobile logo

 Abuse of a Power of Attorney in an Arizona Divorce.

-The Court rejected this view, finding that when William and Sara divided their property, the character changed from community to separate property.
+The Court rejected this view, finding that when Husband and Wife divided their property, the character changed from community to separate property.
 Under Arizona law, a husband does not have authority to dispose of a wife’s separate property.

 If you need information about the unauthorized use of a power of attorney in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.